Ammonia-Salt Solvent Promotes Cellulosic Biomass Deconstruction Under Ambient Processing Conditions

 A:At-pretreated cellulose requires ∼50-fold less enzyme for saccharification into fermentable sugars for biorefining.
 The reaction takes place under ambient conditions, requiring much less energy input compared to most conventional thermochemical pretreatment processes.

-Time-resolved SANS studies performed in deuterated A:At solvents revealed the structural changes in cellulose as they occurred.
-Enzyme digestion studies quantified the efficiency of the reactions A:At solvent allowed 80-85% recovery of lignin from corn stover under ambient pretreatment conditions.
+Time-resolved small-angle neutron scattering (SANS) studies performed in deuterated A:At solvents revealed the structural changes in cellulose as they occurred.
+Enzyme digestion studies quantified the efficiency of the reactions.
+A:At solvent allowed 80-85% recovery of lignin from corn stover under ambient pretreatment conditions.

-MD and SANS studies on Bio-SANS were supported by the Office of Biological and Environmental Research (OBER) funded Center for Structural Molecular Biology (CSMB) under contract FWP ERKP291 and the Bio-Fuels Science Focus Area under contract FWP ERKP752, using the High Flux Isotope Reactor supported by the Office of Basic Energy Sciences (BES), U. S. Department of Energy (DOE).
+Molecular dynamics and SANS studies on Bio-SANS were supported by the Office of Biological and Environmental Research (OBER)-funded Center for Structural Molecular Biology (CSMB) under contract FWP ERKP291 and the Bio-Fuels Science Focus Area under contract FWP ERKP752, using the High Flux Isotope Reactor supported by the Office of Basic Energy Sciences (BES), U. S. Department of Energy (DOE).